Balanced (BALN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Balanced Historical Price

-According to the latest data gathered on Balanced live price page, the current price of Balanced is 0.08568USD.
-The circulating supply of Balanced(BALN) is 26.26M BALN , giving it a market capitalization of $2.25M.
+According to the latest data gathered on Balanced live price page, the current price of Balanced is 0.074234USD.
+The circulating supply of Balanced(BALN) is 26.26M BALN , giving it a market capitalization of $1.95M.

 The Balanced Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BALN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.